christiandaley/SumSharp/README.md

 ### ValueTuple cases

-If a case holds a `System.ValueTuple<...>`, an overload of the case constructor is generated that allows the individual tuple items to be passed as separate arguments. `Switch`, `Match`, and `If` case handler functions accept the items of the tuple as individual arguments rather than the tuple itself.
+If a case holds a `System.ValueTuple<...>`, an overload of the case constructor is generated that allows the individual tuple items to be passed as separate arguments. `Match`, and `If` case handler functions accept the items of the tuple as individual arguments rather than the tuple itself.

 ```csharp
 [UnionCase("Case0", typeof((int, string)))]